Chard, Somerset: Governance

-Chard was one of the boroughs reformed by the Municipal Corporations Act 1835, and remained a municipal borough until the Local Government Act 1972, when it became a successor parish in the Non-metropolitan district of South Somerset.
-Somerset became a unitary authority from 1 April 2023).
+Chard was one of the boroughs reformed by the Municipal Corporations Act 1835, and remained a municipal borough until the Local Government Act 1972, when it became a successor parish in the non-metropolitan district of South Somerset.
+Somerset became a unitary authority on 1 April 2023.

 The town council (a parish council with the status of a town) has responsibility for local issues.
 It evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 It initiates projects for the maintenance and repair of parish facilities, and consults with the district council on the maintenance, repair and improvement of highways, drainage, footpaths, public transport and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.
 It sets an annual precept (local rate) to cover its operating costs and produces annual accounts for public scrutiny.
-The council has a reception and offices in the Guildhall, a Grade II* listed building.
-The building was built in 1834 as a corn exchange, replacing an earlier 16th-century building that used to be situated perpendicular to where the current road is in the high street outside the Phoenix Hotel: a dig of the High Street in the late 1980s revealed the original footprint of the old guildhall.
+The council has a reception and offices in the Guildhall, a Grade II* listed building which was built in 1834 as a corn exchange.

-In 2006 Chard Town Council came to the attention of the National Press when Mayor Tony Prior was found guilty of sexual discrimination and victimisation of the Town Clerk.
+In 2006 Chard Town Council came to the attention of the national press when mayor Tony Prior was found guilty of sexual discrimination and victimisation of the town clerk.
 He was ordered to pay £33,000 in compensation.
-Prior was banned from holding public office for nine months but was returned to council (as an independent Councillor) in a 2010 by-election.
+Prior was banned from holding public office for nine months but was returned to council (as an independent councillor) in a 2010 by-election.

-Somerset Council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, tourism, education, social services, the library, roads, public transport, trading standards, waste disposal and strategic planning, although fire, police and ambulance services are provided jointly with other authorities through the Devon and Somerset Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.
+Somerset Council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, tourism, education, social services, the library, roads, public transport, trading standards, waste disposal and strategic planning, although fire, police and ambulance services are provided jointly with other authorities through the Devon and Somerset Fire and Rescue Service, Avon and Somerset Police and the South Western Ambulance Service.

-The civil parish of Chard Town (its formal name) contains six electoral wards – Avishayes, coombe, Crimchard, Holyrood, Jocelyn and shepards lane.
+The civil parish of Chard Town (its formal name) elects councillors from five electoral wards: Avishayes, Combe, Crimchard, Holyrood and Jocelyn.

 Chard is part of the Yeovil county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

-Twinnings
+Twinning

-Chard is twinned with Helmstedt in Germany (since 12 April 1980), Morangis, Essonne in France (since 29 May 1994) and Șeica Mare in Transylvania, Romania.
+Chard is twinned with Helmstedt in Germany (since 12 April 1980); Morangis, Essonne in France (since 29 May 1994); and Șeica Mare in Transylvania, Romania.